There is no educational compromise for students at CDS

 Education Facts You Should Know

-- Cornerstone meets and exceeds the New Jersey Student Learning Standards and the Next Generation Science Standards.
+- Cornerstone meets and exceeds the New Jersey Student Learning Standards.

 - Average class size is between six and eight students with a teacher and teacher assistant.

-- Technology: All students receive a Chrome Book for School use.
-Teachers use Google Docs/Google Classroom, eBooks, and all classrooms are equipped with Smart Boards.
+- All students receive a Chromebook and textbooks.
+Teachers use Google Docs/Google Classroom, eBooks, and Smart Boards.

-- We offer full related services including Speech, Occupational and Physical Therapy and specialized Orton-Gilligham instruction
+- Related services offered include: Speech Therapy, Occupational Therapy, Physical Therapy and specialized Orton-Gillingham instruction

 Meeting Varied Abilities